softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 }
 ```

-`ChessPiece` implements rules that define how a piece moves independent of other chess rules such as check, stalement, or checkmate.
+`ChessPiece` implements rules that define how a piece moves independent of other chess rules such as check, stalemate, or checkmate.

 #### Key Methods